cl-qob/cli/docs/content/Getting-Started/Basic-Usage/_index.en.md

 - eask source
 - eask test

-## 📌 Knowing your `elpa` directory
+## 📌 Knowing your `quicklisp` directory

-Eask creates an isolated environment, so it won't create any side effects after playing, testing, and running your elisp packages.
+Qob creates an isolated environment, so it won't create any side effects after playing, testing, and running your elisp packages.
 But it's important to know what elpa directory (you can think of this as your `.emacs.d`) the current Eask session is pointing to, so you can release the full potential of this tool!